alex-wilmer/canvas-animation/README.md

 # Remaking 'The Golden Angle'

-**[Demo](http://alex-wilmer.github.io/canvas-animation/)** - If you only see an empty black screen, move your mouse around.
+**[Demo](http://alex-wilmer.github.io/canvas-animation/)** - If you see an empty black screen, move your mouse around.

+**[Audio Visualizer Demo](http://45.55.239.144:8000/)** - May take 5 - 10 seconds to load audio.

 ### A Simple HTML5 Canvas Tutorial

 When I first saw [The Golden Angle](http://codepen.io/tucsky/pen/QjmpBw) by [@Tucsky](https://twitter.com/Tucsky) I marveled at the beauty of the animation, but was astonished by what seemed like an impossibly short program.
-In this repository I have deconstructed the code into a set of steps that are easy to follow.
+In this repository I have deconstructed the code into a series of simple steps.

 Hopefully after this you will feel confident about using the canvas API and be inspired to you create your own animations.